adithyaharish/WEBSITE-FOR-BLOGS/README.md

 # WEBSITE-FOR-BLOGS
-this project uses flask as framework  and couchdb as database to develop a public website similar to blogs.
+Used flask as framework  and couchdb as database to develop a public website similar to blogs.

 NOTE:
 A sample video of the website is attached.
-Do go through it for better idea I have hosted my couchdb in cloud to deploy the website, hence that part of the code is hashed for security reasons. i have also attached the templates and html fils for easy reference.
+I have hosted my couchdb in cloud to deploy the website.

 FEATURES:
 1. login,logout along with forget password option( sends a reset password page to your mail).